malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 ![The Mean Squared Displacement of the trimer molecule over a range of temperatures for a pressure $P=13.50$.
+The solid line shows the mean value at each time with the estimate of the error shown through an opaque band.
 Note the logarithmic scale of both axes.
 ](../Projects/Dynamics/figures/mean_squared_displacement.svg){width=80% #fig:msd}